Peach Blueberry Crisp

 - For the crumble topping, take a large bowl and combine the flour, oatmeal, brown sugar, granulated sugar, salt, and cinnamon.
 Stir together with a whisk.
 Mix in the butter with your hands until its forms a coarse mixture and there are big crumbles.

-- Place the fruit mixture in a glass baking dish.
+- Place the fruit mixture in a 2-quart casserole dish or 8×8 baking pan.
 Sprinkle the crumble mixture evenly over the fruit.
 Bake for 40 to 45 minutes, or until the top is browned and crisp and the juices are bubbling.
 Serve warm with vanilla ice cream.